PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 **Overall Metrics:**

->- Accuracy: 0.19 (19%)
+- Accuracy: 0.19 (19%)

->>This indicates the overall accuracy of the model.
+>> This indicates the overall accuracy of the model.
 It suggests that the model is very poor at making correct predictions across all classes.

->- Macro Average:
+- Macro Average:

->>- Precision: 0.80, Recall: 0.25, F1-score: 0.08
+>> - Precision: 0.80, Recall: 0.25, F1-score: 0.08

->>- Macro Average Precision: The average precision across all classes is 80%.
+>> - Macro Average Precision: The average precision across all classes is 80%.
 This seems high, but it's skewed by the 100% precision values in the first three classes (Airplane, Bird, and Drone).

->>- Macro Average Recall: The recall is low at 0.25, meaning that, on average, the model is not detecting most of the true instances across the classes.
+>> - Macro Average Recall: The recall is low at 0.25, meaning that, on average, the model is not detecting most of the true instances across the classes.

->>- Macro Average F1-score: The F1-score is very low at 0.08, indicating that the model is struggling to maintain a balance between precision and recall across the classes.
+>> - Macro Average F1-score: The F1-score is very low at 0.08, indicating that the model is struggling to maintain a balance between precision and recall across the classes.

->- Weighted Average:
+- Weighted Average:

->>- Precision: 0.85, Recall: 0.19, F1-score: 0.06
+>> - Precision: 0.85, Recall: 0.19, F1-score: 0.06

->>- Weighted Average Precision: The weighted precision is high due to the perfect precision scores for the first three classes, but it's important to note that the model is failing to capture the majority of the instances.
+>> - Weighted Average Precision: The weighted precision is high due to the perfect precision scores for the first three classes, but it's important to note that the model is failing to capture the majority of the instances.

->>- Weighted Average Recall and F1-score: The low recall and F1-score are driven by the poor performance in detecting true positives across most of the classes.
+>> - Weighted Average Recall and F1-score: The low recall and F1-score are driven by the poor performance in detecting true positives across most of the classes.

 **Key Issues & Explanation:**

->- Class Imbalance: The model is clearly favoring "Helicopter" in the predictions.
+- Class Imbalance: The model is clearly favoring "Helicopter" in the predictions.
 While it achieves perfect recall for Helicopter, it fails to detect the other classes (Airplane, Bird, Drone).
 The weighted average precision is high, but the overall model performance is bad.

->- Prediction Failure: The model seems to predict "Airplane", "Bird", and "Drone" with 100% precision, but it never actually predicts any true instances of these classes (recall is 0).
+- Prediction Failure: The model seems to predict "Airplane", "Bird", and "Drone" with 100% precision, but it never actually predicts any true instances of these classes (recall is 0).
 This might be due to a misalignment between the training and validation data, or a problem in how the model was trained.

 **Recommendations:**

->- Model Review: Investigate how the model is being trained.
+- Model Review: Investigate how the model is being trained.
 It could be an issue with class weights, insufficient training data, or a mismatch in training and validation datasets.

->- Data Augmentation/Resampling: We might need to balance the dataset (if it's imbalanced) or apply data augmentation to create more variety in the training set.
+- Data Augmentation/Resampling: We might need to balance the dataset (if it's imbalanced) or apply data augmentation to create more variety in the training set.

->- Evaluation Metrics: Ensure that the evaluation metrics (such as recall, precision, and F1-score) are appropriate for the task.We might also need to experiment with different hyperparameters or models.
+- Evaluation Metrics: Ensure that the evaluation metrics (such as recall, precision, and F1-score) are appropriate for the task.We might also need to experiment with different hyperparameters or models.

 **Additional Improvement for the third model**

->- Improve Model's Sensitivity to Minority Classes
+- Improve Model's Sensitivity to Minority Classes
->- Improving Model Architecture, in case of pre-trained model like MobileNetV2, we can use fine-tunning layers and freeze the earlier layers and fine-tune the deep layers based on the classification performance for each class.
+- Improving Model Architecture, in case of pre-trained model like MobileNetV2, we can use fine-tunning layers and freeze the earlier layers and fine-tune the deep layers based on the classification performance for each class.
->- Implement K-Fold Cross-Validation to ensure the model's performance is not biased.
+- Implement K-Fold Cross-Validation to ensure the model's performance is not biased.

 In conclusion, while the model is predicting Helicopter well, it is failing drastically with the other classes, making it an ineffective classifier in its current state.